avian2/thawed-weasel/README.md

 Installing
 ----------

+To install:

+    $ make install

+You have to confirm the installation of the add-on by clicking "Install Now" in the pop-up.

-Point your browser to the XPI file created by `make`.
+Alternatively, you can manually point your browser to the XPI file created by `make`.

 License